-Have you ever wondered what could your life look like if you had more clarity, better focus, reduced stress, and a sense of purpose—all while having success in your career, meaningful relationships, and the time in your day to enjoy the things you love?
+Have you ever wondered what your life could look like if you had more clarity, better focus, reduced stress, and a sense of purpose—all while having success in your career, meaningful relationships, and the time in your day to enjoy the things you love?
 Have you ever wondered how some people manage to have it all while you’re struggling to keep up and feeling exhausted at the end of your day?
 The answer is to slow down so that you can speed up.

 Examples of Successful Slow Downs